Enabling Analytics Tools with Network History

 Pivot-to-Packets™ provides the ability to search for and retrieve relevant packets and download them in a packet trace file by specifying search parameters such as date and time, source and destination host addresses and ports.

 Pivot-to-Vision™ allows analysts to jump directly from an alert to a pre-filtered view of related traffic in EndaceVision.
-They can zoom out to look at pre-cursor or post-even traffic or switch to EndacePackets™, the built-in wireshark-like decode tool, to examine the packets without needing to download a packet trace file.
+They can zoom out to look at pre-cursor or post-event traffic or switch to Wireshark to examine the packets without needing to download a packet trace file.